Beltsville, MD: USDA, National Agricultural Library,

 The use of trade, firm, or corporation names in this publication (or page) is for the information and convenience of the reader.
 Such use does not constitute an official endorsement or approval by the United States Department of Agriculture or the Agricultural Research Service of any product or service to the exclusion of others that maybe suitable.

 - Downtown and Business District Market Analysis: Using Market Data and Geographic Information Systems to Identify Economic Opportunities in Small Cities.
-Madison: University of Wisconsin-Extension, Center for Community Economic Development, 2004. http://fyi.uwex.edu/downtown-market-analysis/
+Madison: University of Wisconsin-Extension, Center for Community Economic Development, 2011.
+Tools and training to support local market analysis. https://fyi.uwex.edu/downtown-market-analysis/

 - 10 Reasons Why Maine's Homegrown Economy Matters and 50 Proven Ways to Revive It.
 Stacy Mitchell.
 Belfast, ME: Maine Businesses for Social Responsibility, 2004.
 56 p. https://ilsr.org/10-reasons-why-maines-homegrown-economy-matters-and-50-proven-ways-revive-it/